lemeb/rag-training/rag-template/README.md

 # RAG Template

-## How to use
+## Launching the app

 To run the example locally you need to:

-1. Sign up for accounts with the AI providers you want to use (e.g., OpenAI, Anthropic).
-2. Obtain API keys for each provider.
-3. Set the required environment variables as shown in the `.env.example` file, but in a new file called `.env`.
+1. Ensure you have stored your `OPENAI_API_KEY` in the `.env` file in the root directory of the project.
+(Not in this folder, but the parent of this folder.)
-4. `pnpm install` to install the required Node dependencies.
+2. `pnpm install` to install the required Node dependencies.
-5. `uv venv` to create a virtual environment.
+3. `uv venv` to create a virtual environment.
-6. `source venv/bin/activate` to activate the virtual environment.
+4. `source venv/bin/activate` to activate the virtual environment.
-7. `uv sync` to install the required Python dependencies.
+5. `uv sync` to install the required Python dependencies.
-8. `pnpm dev` to launch the development server.
+6. `pnpm dev` to launch the development server.
+7. Open your browser and navigate to `http://localhost:3000` to see the app in action.

+## Switching between steps

+The way to use the template is to edit the `api/index.py` file and to modify the `STEP` variable to the step you want to run.
+The steps are:

+- 0: A simple chatbot (no tools, no RAG)
+- 1: A chatbot with web search-based RAG
+- 2: A chatbot with similarity search-based RAG
+- 3: Like step 2, but with an additional step to refine queries
+- 4: A chatbot using a weather API (to demonstrate function calling)
+- 5: A chatbot that can use multiple tools (web search, similarity search, weather API)
+- 6: A research agent leveraging web search and similarity search

+## Don't forget to run the RAG pre-processing!

 Note that the RAG pre-processing will _not_ have been done yet!
 To do so, you should run the  following command: